Sony Ericsson Yari

-Yari (U100i) (Kita in the Philippines) is a slider phone from Sony Ericsson as a successor to the Sony Ericsson F305.
+Yari (U100i) (Kita in the Philippines) and 雅锐 (pinyin: Yǎ ruì) in China, is a slider phone from Sony Ericsson as a successor to the Sony Ericsson F305.
 It was unveiled on December 14, 2009.
 It is a phone meant for entertainment (e.g. games, music).
 It is available in two colors: Cranberry Red and Achromatic Black.
 It is the lowest end model for the Sony Ericsson entertainment series.
 It has three related phones, the Aino, Satio and Vivaz.
 It has motion sensing functions as well as an "MSN"-like chat function while sending text messages.